arangodb/docs/3.10/how-to-interact-with-arangodb.md

 deployment modes, such as a single server instance, Active Failover, and cluster (including Datacenter-to-Datacenter Replication).

-In addition to the Starter, there are also other ways that can be used to deploy
+In addition to the Starter, there are also other ways that you can use to deploy
 ArangoDB:
-- Running `arangod` directly
+- Run the `arangod` executable directly
 - [Docker containers](install-with-docker.html)
 - [Kubernetes](deployment-kubernetes.html)
-- Using installation packages
+- Use installation packages

 ## How to Get Data In and Out of ArangoDB